Summary: in this tutorial, you will learn how to use the SQL SELECT

 statement to query data from a single table.

-statement that selects data from a single table.
+statement that retrieves data from a single table:

 SELECT